First-order axiomatisations of representable relation algebras need formulas of unbounded quantifier depth: The rainbow construction

-First we show that $N'$ is a consistent network by checking that the labeling of each triangle $(w, w^*, z)$ for $w\neq w^*\in N$ is not forbidden.
-If $\set{w, w^*}=\set{x, y}$ then the triangle is consistent (else $\forall$'s move would be illegal), so without loss of generality we assume that $w\notin \{x,y\}$.
-Observe that $N'(w, z)$ must be either white, black or red, as, if $N'(w, z)$ is green or yellow it follows that $w\in\set{x, y}$, contradicting our assumption.
-If $N'(w, z)=\w$, then the only possibility that the triangle $(w, w^*, z)$ could be forbidden comes from \eqref{f:nog}, but this requires that $N(w^*,z)$ and $N(w,w^*)$ be green, and thus that $w^*\in\{x,y\}$.
+We must show that this strategy is a good one by proving that $N'$ is an atomic network, i.e. that the labelling is coherent.
+We must check that the labeling of each triangle $(w, w^*, z)$ for $w\neq w^*\in N$ is not forbidden.
+If $\set{w, w^*}=\set{x, y}$ then the triangle is consistent (else $\forall$'s move would be illegal), so without loss of generality we assume that $w\notin \{x,y\}$, and so the label $N'(w,z)$ was just assigned by $\exists$ in this round.
+Hence $N'(w, z)$ must be either white, black or red, since she only chooses these colours.
+If $N'(w, z)=\w$, then the only possibility that the triangle $(w, w^*, z)$ could be forbidden comes from \eqref{f:nog}, but this requires that $N'(w^*,z)$ and $N'(w,w^*)$ be green, and thus that $w^*\in\{x,y\}$.
 But then the conditions of (a) would not have been met, so $N'(w,z)$ could not be $\w$ after all.
 Similarly, if $N'(w, z)=\bb$ then the possibility of violating \eqref{f:noy} is ruled out by case (b) conditions.